MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 Note that the `action` property of the `widgetEvent` object passed to the event listener above matches the string defined in the `action.verb` field of the widget template.

-For more information about the `widgetclick` event and what information you can access from it, see the [Service Worker API reference](#service-worker-api-reference) below.
+For more information about the `widgetclick` event and what information you can access from it, see [Service Worker API reference](#service-worker-api-reference), below.

 <!-- ------------------------------ -->